kadena-community/voting-dapp/README.md

 ```

 These commands will install dependencies and start a browser-based frontend for the election application that uses an in-memory data provider.
-As you completed the workshop tutorials, you'll replace the in-memory data provider with an election smart contract deployed on a development network running locally.
+As you complete the workshop tutorials, you'll replace the in-memory data provider with an election smart contract deployed on a development network running locally.
 After you deploy the election smart contract on the development network, you can relaunch the application to use the smart contract as its backend by running the following command:

 ```